conda-forge/mumps-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `mumps` can be installed with:
+Once the `conda-forge` channel has been enabled, `mumps, mumps-mpi` can be installed with:

 ```
-conda install mumps
+conda install mumps mumps-mpi
 ```

 It is possible to list all of the versions of `mumps` available on your platform with: